 6A similar image and idea has been used elsewhere to describe sexuality, gender, etc.

-7And changing a person’s mind is hard enough as it is: to change your worldview is to change your entire way of life, your habits, your routines, and so on, all while having to accept that you were wrong for all those years beforehand.
+7And changing a person’s mind is hard enough as it is: to change our worldview is to change our entire way of life, our habits, our routines, our relationships, and so on, all while having to accept that we were wrong for all those years beforehand.
 What is familiar to us is that which we cannot give up without, in a way, giving up our identity, and to give up that is to give up the lens through which we see and know everything.

 8Do note the close relation of “empathy” and “critical thinking,” as discussed in “On Critical Thinking” by O.G.
-Rose, a relation emphasized by the fact that one cannot empathize without engaging in introspection.
+Rose, a relation emphasized by the fact that we cannot empathize without engaging in introspection.

 9Has no Atheist forced a Christian to realize that his or her worldview is insane?
-Perhaps Atheists have defeated Christians in debate, but without the establishment of a “likeness bridge,” the Christians goes from the debate defeated but without changing his or her way of life.
+Perhaps Atheists have defeated Christians in debate, but without the establishment of a “likeness bridge,” the Christians likely leaves the debate defeated but without changing their way of life.

 10Or reminding his or her self why he or she ascribes to y worldview.